 In principle, this formula is used to determine the temperature of distant bodies such as stars.
 In practice, typically more of the spectral energy distribution is evaluated to confirm the determined temperature, and complications such as EMR from different portions (e.g., layers) at different temperatures require accommodation.

-Of note is that both the constant and even the location of the peak depend upon the energy density per unit of wavelength of the EMR.
+Of note is that both the above constant and even the location of the peak depend upon the energy density per unit of wavelength of the EMR.
 An energy density per unit frequency produces a different EMR peak, i.e., a frequencymax that does not directly correspond to the wavelengthmax above.
-This peak is directly proportional to the black-body temperature, but the constant of proportionality must not only accommodate the Planck constant, but this alternate type of peak.
+This latter peak is also directly proportional to the black-body temperature, but the constant of proportionality used in this case must not only accommodate the Planck constant, but this different type of peak.
+The energy density distribution can also be taken according to other units, (such as log wavelength, or wavelength squared) and other means of characterizing the distribution have been used, such as the median of the energy distribution or the average photon energy, any of which has a constant of proportionality for a version of Wien's displacement law.
+A particular type of instrument's sensitivity and resolution may be oriented to one of these (wavelength versus frequency, etc.).